kumahq/kuma-website/app/_src/guides/builtin-gateway.md

 {"counter":3265,"zone":"local","err":null}
 ```

-See how now the demo-app responds.

 ## Securing your public endpoint with a certificate

-We've exposed our application to a public endpoint thanks to our gateway.
+The application is now exposed to a public endpoint thanks to the gateway.
-However, we probably now want to add TLS to our endpoint.
+We will now add TLS to our endpoint.

 ### Create a certificate

-For this demo we'll create a self-signed certificate:
+Create a self-signed certificate:

 ```shell
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout tls.key -out tls.crt -subj "/CN=${PROXY_IP}"